chartjes/blog/source/_posts/2012-03-27-metatesting-understanding-mock-objects.markdown

 }
 {% endcodeblock %}

-A quick note about $this->once(): when you mock the objects you can tell it how often you expect that method to be called.
-This is usefull if you need to make sure you ONLY call something once or if it needs to behave differently the second time you call.
-In a lot of cases you can probably be lazy and just use $this->any() but I tend to stick with $this->once() unless I know otherwise.
+A quick note about $this->atLeastOnce(): when you mock the objects you can tell it how often you expect that method to be called.
+I had a long discussion about this with our testing engineer Will Parker after I posted the orginal version of this post.

+We have multiple options

+* $this->once() - should be used only when you REALLY want that method to be called once
+* $this->atLeastOnce() - should be used when you need to do it once but aren't sure how many times
+* $this->any() - you really don't care how many times it's called

+If you're lazy, you'll go with $this->any() so you don't have to worry about it.
+After a discussion with Will, I have come to like the use of $this->atLeastOnce().
+It's not a deal-breaker no matter which one you choose, a lot of it comes down to personal preferences.

 So now we have our two objects mocked.
 Now we can go back to our test and add in the creation of our Alpha class, inject the two mocks into the